Yeemster/CMPE-131-2_Term_Project-/Specification.md

 1. User
 1. System
 ### Preconditions
-* Needs sufficient hardware
-* User has a created flash cards already using create flash cards use case
+* User has flash cards already
+* The client/user needs to be in connection with the website server or application
+* The client/user needs to be correctly authenticated or logged in
+* User has a printer that is properly connected to their system
 ### Triggers
 * Clicks on the create PDF button
 ### Primary Sequence